glarocca/OpenAIRE_research_products/README.md

 export LOG="DEBUG"
 ```

-## Configure the Research Products to query
+## Select the Research Products to query

 Depending by the Research Products interested to query from the EGI's OpenAIRE dashboard, configure the additional environmental variable: